iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 Use of comments and how to insert those comments into docs.

-Set up Users and Tasks.
+Set up Students and Projects.

-Return all tasks and users.
+Return all projects and students.

 Breaks when wanting user sub query.